About Micron Technology, Inc.

 Micron sells to equipment manufacturers and retailers via a direct sales force, third-party sales representatives, and distributors.
 The company sells its Crucial-branded products through a web-based customer direct sales channel, as well as through channel and distribution partners.

-Micron's gets about 10% of sales from Kingston.
+Micron's gets about 10% of sales from Huawei and Kingston.

-Micron’s financial results for the past decade were typical of the cyclical semiconductor industry – up and down, but trending higher.
+Micron's financial results for the past five years were typical of the cyclical semiconductor industry – up and down, but trending higher.
 The last two years, however, have been straight up, delivering record revenue and net income.

-Micron’s coffers held $6.6 billion in cash and equivalents at the end of 2018 compared to $5.2 billion the year before.
-Operations generated $17.4 billion and investing activities used $8.2 billion and financing activities used $7.7 billion in 2018.
+Micron's coffers held $7.3 billion in cash and equivalents at the end of 2019 compared to $6.6 billion the year before.
+Operations generated $13.2 billion and investing activities used $10.1 billion and financing activities used $2.4 billion in 2019.
+Micron used 2019 main cash in expenditures for property, plant, and equipment, and repayments of debt.

 Mergers and Acquisitions